 Other Mental Health Services

 Aspire Counseling offers a wide range of mental health service.
-We offer depression counseling, trauma therapy/PTSD treatment, counseling for caregiver stress, anxiety treatment, LGBTQ affirming counseling, support during chronic illness and more!
+We offer depression counseling, trauma therapy/PTSD treatment, counseling for caregiver stress, anxiety treatment, LGBTQ affirming counseling, grief/loss, support during chronic illness and more!
 You don’t have to keep living like this.
 It’s time to get some support and start moving toward your mental health goals.

 “Do not be afraid to ask for help.
 Nobody gets through college on their own.”